bw2/ConfigArgParse/README.rst

 configured through a combination of command line args, config files, hard-coded defaults, and in some cases, environment variables.

-Python's command line parsing modules like argparse have very limited support for config files and environment variables, so this module extends argparse to add these features.
+Python's command line parsing modules such as argparse have very limited support for config files and environment variables, so this module extends argparse to add these features.